Lecture 21: OLS Regression with Discrete Dependent Variables

 Our framework is actually pretty flexible so we can use different distributions.
 The other popular distributional assumption is to assume the $\epsilon$ errors come from a Logistic distribution.
 Why Logistic?
 Because the result is a nice simple function for the probability:

 $$\text{prob} = \frac{\exp \left({\beta_0+\beta_1 spread}\right)}{1+\exp \left({\beta_0+\beta_1 spread}\right)},$$and we predict a team wins when ever $\text{prob} \ge 0.5$.
-We estimate the logit model with logit( )
+We estimate the logit model with logit( ) method from smf in a way similar to probit.

 res_logit = smf.logit('favwin ~ spread', data=vegas).fit()